 If you’re searching for the perfect location for your destination wedding, Costa Rica should be right at the top of your list!
-This page is full of information to help you start planning including a breakdown of the different types of settings and venues, the best time of year to go, marriage requirements and a list of some of the most popular planners.
+This page has the information you need to kick-start your planning, including a breakdown of the different types of settings and venues, the best time of year to go, marriage requirements, and a list of some of the most popular planners.

 When it comes to the legal requirements for your destination wedding, Costa Rica makes the process very simple.
 You don’t need blood tests, birth or civil status certificates, or a minimum stay.